iCliniq Logo

 Hi doctor,

-I was having a bilateral fracture of mandible at angles on both sides and have done the surgery.
-After six weeks, there is slight swelling on one side and also numbness in the lower lip and a small portion of skin below the lower lip.
+I had a bilateral fracture of the mandible at angles on both sides and have done the surgery.
+After six weeks, there is slight swelling on one side and also numbness in the lower lip, and a small portion of skin below the lower lip.
 How much time will it take to subside the swelling and numbness completely?

 Hi,